BOI FAQs: Answers for Reporting LLCs and More

 - Beneficial Ownership Secure System (BOSS): FinCEN’s online database where BOI Reports are stored

-- Reporting Company: any company that is required to submit a BOI Report
+- Reporting Company: any international company that is formed outside the U.S. and is then registered to do business in the U.S. is required to submit a BOI Report

-- Company Applicant: the person who submitted your formation paperwork with the state (also called an organizer or incorporator)
+- Company Applicant: the person who submitted your registration paperwork with the state (does not need to be the listed organizer or incorporator)

 These terms will come up again and again—especially when you’re filing the BOI Report yourself.
 You can come back here for a refresher.
 Plus, we’ll update this if new lingo is put out about the CTA or BOI Reports.